Unified discontinuous Galerkin scheme for a large class of elliptic equations: DG discretization of the flux formulation

 The choice of Lagrange polynomials makes \cref{eq:lagrprod} a nodal basis with the useful property~$\bas_p(\bm{\xi}_q)=\delta_{pq}$.
 We use the nodal basis~\eqref{eq:lagrprod} to approximate any field $u(\bm{x})$ within an element~$\Omega_k$ by its discretization

-where the coefficients $u_p=u(\bm{x}(\bm{\xi}_p))$ are just the field values at the grid points.
-We denote the set of discrete field values within $\Omega_k$ as $\underline{u}^{(k)}=(u_1,\ldots,u_{N_k})$, and the collection of discrete field values over \emph{all} elements as~$\underline{u}$.
+where the coefficients $u_p=u(\bm{x}(\bm{\xi}_p))$ are the field values at the grid points.
+We denote the set of discrete field values within an element $\Omega_k$ as

+and the collection of discrete field values over \emph{all} elements as~$\grd{u}$.
 The discretization~\eqref{eq:field_expansion} approximates fields with polynomials of degree~$(N_{k,i}-1)$ in dimension~$i$.
 Although rarely needed, field values at other points within an element can be obtained by Lagrange interpolation~\eqref{eq:field_expansion}.
-Note that field values at element boundaries are always double-valued because the Lagrange interpolation from neighboring elements to their shared boundary is double-valued.
-This means that field approximations can and generally will be discontinuous across element boundaries.
+The field values at element boundaries are double valued because the Lagrange interpolation from neighboring elements to their shared boundary is double valued.
+Therefore, field approximations will in general be discontinuous at element boundaries.

 The test problems in \cref{sec:tests} illustrate a few examples of domain decompositions.
-We refer the reader to e.g.\ \ccite{HesthavenWarburton} for further details on the choice of collocation points, basis functions and their relation to spectral properties of DG schemes.
+We refer the reader to, e.g., \ccite{HesthavenWarburton} for further details on the choice of collocation points, basis functions and their relation to spectral properties of DG schemes.